 Brain science is the least explored of all of our sciences.
 Considering the brain is the organ we use to consider, it is ironic how little we know about it.
-It is natural to fear the unknown, and no surprise that there is a lot of trepidation, stigma, labeling, and fear associated with the invisible diseases of the brain that we call “mental”.
+It is natural to fear the unknown, and no surprise that there is trepidation, stigma, labeling, and fear associated with the invisible diseases of the brain that we call “mental”.
 The Avielle Foundation is committed to making the invisible, visible.
-We are doing this by supporting scientific research to understand the chemistry and structure of the brain as it pertains to violent and compassionate behavior; encouraging innovative and imaginative youth to move into the field of brain health understanding and study; and to help re-frame how we talk about brain health.
-We are also committed to giving a voice to the researchers in the field of brain health science as it pertains to gender with the publication Violence and Gender.
+We are doing this by supporting scientific research to understand the chemistry and structure of the brain as it pertains to violent and compassionate behavior; encouraging innovative and imaginative youth to move into the study of brain health; and to help re-frame how we talk about brain health.
+We are also committed to giving a voice to brain science researchers as it pertains to gender with the publication Violence and Gender.

-The Avielle Foundation is proud to fund and support some of the most promising brain science research labs in the world.
+The Avielle Foundation is proud to fund and support some of the most promising brain science research in the world.
 Part of our mission is to prevent violence through brain health research in order to understand why someone would engage in harmful behavior.
-TAF is committed to supporting traditional neuroscience, clinical, and public health research that focuses on the interplay between brain health, violence, and compassion.
+TAF is committed to supporting traditional neuroscience, public health, and clinical research that focuses on the interplay between brain health, violence, and compassion.
 We use the term ‘brain health’ to promote an understanding of the brain as the organ that controls our memories, feelings, and behaviors; If a behavior is abnormal, it is the consequence of organic and tangible abnormalities in biochemistry and structure.
 By supporting research designed to bridge the biochemical and behavioral sciences, TAF is working to make the invisible world, traditionally labeled as mental, a visible and tangible world of brain health.